argoproj/argo-events/api/event-source.md

 <td>
 <p>
-DeprecatedProjectID is the id of project for which integration needs to setup Deprecated: use ProjectIDs instead.
+DeprecatedProjectID is the id of project for which integration needs to setup Deprecated: use Projects instead.
 Will be unsupported in v 1.7
 </p>
 </td>
 </tr>